aphil311/tiny-bs/README.md

 ### Installation
 1. Clone this repository with `git clone https://github.com/aphil311/tiny-bs.git`.
 2. Install the dependencies with `pip install -r requirements.txt`.
+   - You must downgrade to `pip < 24.1` with `pip install pip=24.0` to install `laser_encoders`.
+   - You can upgrade after installing.

 ### Usage
 1. You can run the model in demo mode with `python run_model {reference} {candidate}`.
+2. Log into huggingface with `huggingface-cli login`.
+   - You can check your huggingface account status with `huggingface-cli whoami`.
+   - If you do not have an account please make one at huggingface.com
+3. Download the dataset by running the training code on a node with internet access.
+   - To set the install/cache directory set the HF HOME environment variable with `export HF_HOME /your/scratch/dir`.
+   - On Adriot that would be `/scratch/network/<netid>` and on Della that would be `/scratch/gpfs/<netid>`.
+   - You can cancel the run before training.
+Future runs on nodes without internet access will find the dataset locally in your cache directory.
+4. Run the training loop with `python train_score.py /your/output/dir`.
+   - For details on optional parameters (dataset, epochs, debug) you can run `python train_score.py -h`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>